Center for EcoTechnology Tools

 - Natural Resources Defense Council

-- The NRDC has done comprehensive analysis on the importance of the wasted food issue, and has developed many resources to address the problem.
+- The NRDC has done comprehensive analyses on the importance of the wasted food issue and has developed many resources to address the problem.
+The Food Matters project at NRDC partners with cities to provide technical expertise, best practices, and other tools to help them achieve reductions in wasted food.
+Resources include a policy and program toolkit, strategic communications and partnership guide, and more.

 - Food Waste Reduction Alliance: Best Practices and Emerging Solutions Guide